 If you’ve got toddlers at home, they probably have a Play-Doh or a similar modeling clay kit with some really handy tools.
 The tools usually include a roller to roll out and flatten the clay before putting them into the molds.

 This rolling pin substitute can be ideal for your use as well.
 Clean these rollers well before using them on your food, as they could have modeling clay stuck on them.

 Also, as these are made for kids, they will be a lot lighter than standard rolling pins.
 So you might want to put some additional pressure to flatten your dough.

 If you’ve got a long melon in your pantry, just use that.
-Some watermelons have just the right size and shape to replace a rolling pin.
+Your regular types of watermelon you'll find at the grocery store have just the right size and shape to replace a rolling pin.
 Various types of cantaloupe are perfect, too.

 Most types of melons are also heavy enough to put enough pressure and the added weight can be a great boon in flattening dough quickly and efficiently.
 Watch out you don't bust these rolling pin substitutes as you push down on them.